edward-r/ai-lab/apps/prompt-maker-cli/docs/tutorial.md

 1. **Diagnose** – run the CLI with only your raw draft to gather scores and clarifying questions.
 This is your prompt “bloodwork.”
 2. **Align** – answer the questions (either interactively or by editing `answers.json`).
 Each answer locks a criterion (outcome, output format, constraints, context, process, uncertainty).
 3. **Improve** – re-run with the updated answers to produce a structured contract.
 Iterate until the questions list comes back empty.
-4. **Polish** (optional) – once satisfied with the structure, add `--polish` to get the OpenAI finishing pass.
+4. **Polish** (optional) – once satisfied with the structure, add `--polish` to get a finishing pass.
+It uses OpenAI by default, but you can switch to Gemini via `--model gemini-*`.
 Keep the improved prompt as your source of truth; the polish layer is a thin rewrite for tone/fluency.

 Key cadence: